Division of Humanities and Fine Arts

 This course will be a consideration of contemporary Native American prose and poetry.
 Most of the readings will focus on twentieth-century works and their sources in Native American and European American cultural and literary traditions.
 Students will consider how complicated the process of defining Native American literature can be; how works by native people relate to or depart from other ethnic American literatures; how indigenous speakers/writers respond to and resist colonialism; and how Native American perspectives and narratives continue today.
 Emphasis will be placed on the use of Native American myths and images of the natural world in the texts.

 Various genres will be treated with regard to historical, social, cultural, and contemporary perspectives.
 Readings for the course will be drawn from the folk tale, fairy tale, poetry, myth, fiction, and picture books.
-The art and practice of storytelling will be treated, and students are expected to work up a performance.
-Prerequisite: Any two English courses on the 200 level.
+The art and practice of storytelling will be treated.

 Irving, Hawthorne, Poe, Twain, Crane, James, Hemingway, Porter, and Salinger are among the writers this course will consider.
 The study will be chronological and historical, placing emphasis upon the development of the genre.